“Trust your gut feeling!”

 Experience GABA benefits in so many ways by taking supplements.
 Together with a healthy diet, you can take GABA through dietary supplements.
 Choose natural supplements like this one from Pure Naturals.
 It’s vegan and 100% natural.
 This GABA supplement from Best Naturals is also good.

 Vitamin B6, zinc, manganese, iron and magnesium increase the brain’s ability to produce GABA.
 They also balance hormones and relieve menopause symptoms.
 Magnesium, in particular, plays a significant role in hormone production.
-A lot of people are magnesium and vitamin B6 sufficient, so it creates a domino effect with low GABA.
+Many people are magnesium and vitamin B6 sufficient, so it creates a domino effect with low GABA.

 Nitric oxide is a molecule produced by the body and is a primary component of GABA.
 Stress and imbalances can easily flush out nitric oxide from our body.